An essential travel gadget for business or tourism, this is the suitcase that does it all. Literally, all.

 Solar chargers, car chargers & power banks

-The one gadget we know you won't be leaving home without (and fair play if you do) is your smartphone.
+Here are some essential travel tech, especially if you're backpacking.
+The one gadget we know you won't be going anywhere without is your smartphone.
 Keeping it powered up on long journeys can be an issue, though, and for that you'll need either a car charger or a power bank.

 We've rounded up 20 of the best power banks on the market in our best power banks group test, and our current favourite is the Zendure A2.
-It's a 6700mAh power bank that holds its charge incredibly well, is extremely portable, tough enough to drive over in a car, and has enough power to charge up your phone two- to three times (depending on its battery capacity).
-You can buy the Zendure A2 from Amazon UK for £25.31.
+It's a 6700mAh power bank that holds its charge incredibly well.

 Bluetooth speakers & headphones

 For when you're less likely to annoy other travellers - and, in fact, are wanting to share your tunes - a Bluetooth speaker will be more useful.
-Something like the Denon Envaya Mini.
+Something like the Denon Envaya Mini (£79.99/$184.98).
 There are some cheaper options in our best Bluetooth speakers group test, too.

 Okay, so it might not be as techy as the rest of our roundup, but the Sitpack is a must-have gadget for those that do a lot of walking when travelling.
 Designed to be the same shape as a 500ml can, it's portable and can be used almost anywhere to give you a quick break, whether waiting for a train or on a hike in the forest.